 Reasons for removing a tooth

 Let's look first at the main reasons why a dentist may extract a tooth.
 You can discuss your situation with your dentist to get his or her professional opinion on the condition of your teeth.
 This procedure is not reversible, so be sure to raise any doubts you have before going ahead.

-Periodontitis, a severe form of gum disease, may cause teeth to become loose.
+- Periodontal disease: Periodontitis, a severe form of gum disease, may cause a loose tooth.
 This is because the disease erodes the tissue and bone surrounding the tooth root, which is responsible for holding the tooth securely in place.

 How are teeth removed?

 There are different ways required to remove teeth, depending on if you need a routine extraction or a surgical extraction.
 Let's have a look at the different types of extraction now.

 A straightforward extraction can be done in your usual dental clinic under local anesthetic.
 This means you shouldn't experience any pain but you will be aware of what is happening.